Notifications

 Notifications are messages sent through chosen communication channels when a Monitor doesn't succeed, triggering an Incident creation.
 A Notification's main goal are making sure the information reaches the right stakeholders as soon as possible and facilitating debugging.

-In order to be able to configure Notifications, remember to setup Alert Destinations beforehand.
+In order to be able to configure Notifications, remember to setup Collaboration Tools beforehand.

 Monitor-level setup